USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **idleRegionID**    an integer ID used to refer to one of 5 idle regions, used for the purposes of calculating off-network idle (ONI).
 Each ID can be mapped to a specific region using the idleregion table

-**imCoverage**    This table contains the information about the existence and effectiveness of vehicle I/M programs at specific times and places.
+**imCoverage**    This table contains the information about the existence and effectiveness of vehicle I/M programs at specific times and places

 **imModelYearGroup**    a group of model years which are grouped for the purposes of categorization in regards to IM programs